standardhuman/100-days-of-code/Round_2/log.md

 **Link(s) to work:** (Log App Component Structure)[https://github.com/standardhuman/Log-App-2018/blob/master/component%20structure.js]

 **Tweet:** #100DaysofCode R2,D6: Read more Redux and React design considerations then wrote up a pseudocode outline of all the components and helper function data flows for log-app-2018. http://tinyurl.com/ybtbcazc

+### Day 7: January 7, 2018

+**Today's Progress:** R2,D7: Reading through React and Twitter API docs to re-famliarize myself.
+Updating the app structure outline as I go.
+Beginnings of Sendtweet component in the works.

+**Thoughts:** Left coding to the last minute today and started to get sick a the same time.
+Good reason to not leave it to the last minute.
+Prioritizing making sure the app will be able to send a tweet for an authenticated user.
+Thinking that probably won't be an issue, but bigger uncertainty is committing and pushing to GH.
+Always need to be ready to axe that feature if it's not supported by the GH API, but I remain hopeful.

+**Link(s) to work:** (Log-App-2018)[https://github.com/standardhuman/Log-App-2018]

+**Tweet:** #100DaysofCode R2,D7: Reading through React and Twitter API docs to re-famliarize myself.
+Updating the app structure outline as I go.
+Beginnings of Sendtweet component in the works. http://tinyurl.com/ybpaeons

+### Day 8: January 8, 2018

+**Today's Progress:** R2,D8: Figured out some of the ins and outs of the GitHub API.
+It's going to work for my purposes.

+**Thoughts:** Having a cold sucks.

+**Link(s) to work:** (Log-App-2018)[https://github.com/standardhuman/Log-App-2018]

+**Tweet:** #100DaysofCode R2,D8: Figured out some of the ins and outs of the GitHub API.
+It's going to work for my purposes. http://tinyurl.com/ybpaeons